Age of consent in Europe: Svalbard

 According to the Svalbard Treaty, Norwegian law is applied as the minimum standard.
 The age of consent is therefore 16.

 Poland

 The age of consent in Poland is 15, as specified by the Polish Penal Code (Kodeks karny), Article 200, which reads:

 Article 200 § 1.
 Whoever subjects a minor under 15 years of age to sexual intercourse or makes him/her submit to another sexual act or to perform such an act shall be subject to the penalty of the deprivation of liberty for a term of between 2 and 15 years.

-However, Article 198 KK states: Art.
-198. [Sexual use of insanity or helplessness]"Whoever, taking advantage of the vulnerability of another person, or of the lack of ability to recognise the significance of the act or ability to control his/her conduct, resulting from mental disability or disorder, subjects such a person to sexual intercourse or makes him/her submit to another sexual act or to perform such an act[...]"Is punishable by imprisonment from 6 months to 8 years.
+Article 198 KK ("Sexual use of insanity or helplessness") states:"Whoever, taking advantage of the vulnerability of another person, or of the lack of ability to recognise the significance of the act or ability to control his/her conduct, resulting from mental disability or disorder, subjects such a person to sexual intercourse or makes him/her submit to another sexual act or to perform such an act ..."Is punishable by imprisonment from 6 months to 8 years.